A Note on Codelists

 There is not a consensus definition of how to identify patients with multimorbidity.
 Different studies use different definitions for specific conditions, and the details of which are not always available.
 The increased availability and reliance on electronic health records (EHRs) for health services research prompted us to develop transparent methods for identifying specific conditions in this type of data.

-We use Read codes and prescribing information to identify 37 long-term conditions from EHRs data.
+For our initial lists (up to 2019), we use Read codes and prescribing information to identify 37 long-term conditions from EHRs data.
 The list of conditions and corresponding definitions is adapted from the work of Barnett and colleagues in Scotland.
 (Barnett et al, 2012)

 The code lists for specific conditions were either developed anew by Cambridge clinicians or adapted from available lists.